ualib/agda-algebras/appendix.rst

 #. constructs terms using tactics

-Lean does most of these things simultaneously.
+Lean_ does most of these things simultaneously.
 For example, the term constructed by type classes can be used to find out implicit arguments for functions.

+.. _pattern-matching

 Pattern matching
 ----------------

 .. todo:: say something about this

+.. _various-types-and-sorts:

 Various types and sorts
 -----------------------